 In January of 1856, a radical physician from Massachusetts, Charles Robinson, won election as governor of Kansas.
 President Franklin Pierce declared him and others in his government to be revolutionaries and ordered their arrest.
-Pierce’s wife, Jane Pierce, interceded and her husband agreed to free Robinson from the miserable prison where he was confined.
+Pierce’s wife, Jane Pierce, interceded and her husband agreed to free Robinson from confinement in a miserable prison.

-Lobbying her husband was one of the few political actions undertaken by Jane Pierce – other than imploring her husband to leave politics and never return.
+Lobbying her husband was one of the few political actions undertaken by Jane Pierce – other than imploring hm to leave politics and never return.
 Jane was one of the first ladies of the United States least suited to the position.

 The marriage of Franklin Pierce and Jane Means Appleton was an unlikely one to begin with.
 Pierce had attended Bowdoin College in Maine, where Jane’s father had presided as president.

 Jane was born March 12, 1806, in Hampton, N.H., the daughter of the Rev. Jesse Appleton and Elizabeth Means Appleton.

 Her father was a strict religious zealot, prone to compulsive dieting to offset his sedentary lifestyle.
 He held a fanatical devotion to his duties and to his goal of making Bowdoin students more pious.
 He slept but four hours a day for years.

 In 1809, Jesse Appleton moved his family from Hampton to take the post at Bowdoin.
 He died 10 years later at the age of 47.
 The Appletons left Brunswick, Maine, one year before Franklin entered the college in 1820.

 The couple would meet in New Hampshire years later when Franklin was pushing 30 and Jane in her late 20s.

 Jane was, like her father, stick thin.
 She was smart, but devout in her faith.
 Prone to depression, it’s not clear how Jane and Franklin came to meet, though he would have likely known her brother at Bowdoin.